NbAiLab/nb-whisper/experiment_scream_secundus/README.md

 # SCREAM
 ## Secundus Experiments

 These are the second setr of experiments on the new Norwegian Whisper Model ("Scream") based on the NCC-S corpus serie.
-This second set of experiments consists of 8 models all trained from the pretrained Whisper models and using half the learning rate as specified in the [Whisper article](https://cdn.openai.com/papers/whisper.pdf).
+This second set of experiments consists of 8 models all trained from the pretrained Whisper models and using **half** the learning rate as specified in the [Whisper article](https://cdn.openai.com/papers/whisper.pdf).
+Since we were not able to run the full batch size on the small model, these have been reduced even more, from 5e-4 to 1e-4.
 There have also been a bug fix in the optimizer between the first and the second test set.

 All models are trained on a single TPU Pod v4-8 with 128GB RAM.
 The tiny and small model is trained with a batch of 256 as in the Whisper article.
 The Small model is trained with a batch size of 144.